sidney-eliot/3d-artists-handbook/content/software-knowledge/zbrush-specific.md

 >When ever ZBrush is on a different monitor resolution, or you change that monitor's scale size, you will have to redo the following steps (something I despise).
 >
 >1.
 In the Documents Menu toggle `WSize` and click `NewDocument`
 >2.
-Now your canvas will be empty, to get back your SubTools drag on the Canvas once and press T. The angle at which you pull out your tool and how big you pull it is completely irrelevant and will not mess up your tool
+Now your canvas will be empty, to get back your SubTools drag on the Canvas once and press T. The angle at which you pull out your tool and how big you pull it, is completely irrelevant and will not mess up your tool
 >3.
 So ZBrush always opens at this resolution, click `Save As Startup Doc` in the Document menu